 I earned my BSN in 1993 and worked as a registered nurse in various settings, all maternal-child related, in the states of Oklahoma, Texas, and right here, in Mobile, Alabama.
 I attended Birthing Options Birth Assistant Training in the summer and early fall of 2011, and needless to say, I was hooked!
 For the next 4 years, I had the honor of attending births and postpartum visits as my family schedule allowed.
-I created my birth class curriculum and officially launched Beit Birth in 2016.
-I have furthered my skills in this arena by becoming a Certified Lactation Counselor (CLC) through the Academy of Lactation Policy and Practice and the Center for Breastfeeding.
+I created my birth class curriculum and officially launched Beit Birth in 2016 and have furthered my skills in this arena by becoming a Certified Lactation Counselor (CLC) through the Academy of Lactation Policy and Practice and the Center for Breastfeeding.
 I also have certified through the Childbirth and Postpartum Professional Association (CAPPA) as a CAPPA Certified Childbirth Educator (CCCE).
 In 2019, I completed a Spinning Babies training and a vbac avanced doula training with The VBAC Link, with whom I have since become a certified vbac doula (CVD (TVL)).
 I have been married to my college sweetheart, who is also my biggest cheerleader, since 1993.
-My boys have grown quite a bit since this picture was taken and will tell you themselves that they know way more about birth than they probably wish to know!
+I also have 3 grown boys who will tell you themselves that they know way more about birth than they probably wish to know!
 I am hopeful that will be a blessing for their future families!